VDBWRAIR/ngs_mapper/plan.md

+#aliasing a rule will cause stuff to be re-run even if it's .PHONY;the alternative is to store it in a variable!
+reference is first arg b/c third argument (reverse fastq) is optional samtools sort creates a new file doesn't touch existing file This misses out on stuff like bwa_return_code which checks stdout/err to ensure that BWA ran correctly first arg is output lol

  In a pattern rule that has multiple targets (see Introduction to Pattern Rules), ‘$@’ is the name of whichever target caused the rule’s recipe to be run. ordered-only will make Make ignore timestamp info . . . this conj's the lists together